Organisers Call for Entry as Process for NMA 2025 Begins - THISDAYLIVE

 Raheem Akingbolu

-The Board of the annual Nigerian Marketing Awards (NMA) has announced the commencement of this year’s edition of the awards, with entries officially opening on August 15, 2025, and closing on Monday, September 30.
+The Board of the annual Nigerian Marketing Awards (NMA) has announced the commencement of this year’s edition of the Awards, with entries officially opening on August 15, 2025, and closing on Monday, September 30, this year.

-Making the announcement, in a statement, the Awards Secretariat also announced the decision, of the organisers to give a ’15 per cent early bird discount’ for individuals and organisations, submitting entries by Thursday, September 5, 2025.
+In a statement issued over the weekend, the awards secretariat also announced the decision, of the organisers, to give a ‘15% early bird discount’ for individuals and organizations, submitting entries by Thursday, September 5, 2025.

-The Secretariat assured the public that the awards, now in its fourth year, will continue to live up to its objectives of recognising and rewarding outstanding performance, innovation, and impact, across the nation’s dynamic marketing landscape.
+The secretariat assured that the Awards, now in its fourth year, will continue to live up to its objectives of recognising and rewarding outstanding performance, innovation, and impact, across the nation’s dynamic marketing landscape.

 “We are excited to spotlight the ideas, campaigns, and individuals pushing the boundaries of excellence in marketing across Nigeria,” it added.